Rudyard Lake

 What's Nearby

-1. Leek and Rudyard Lake Steam Railway
+1. Rudyard Lake Railway

 Take a magical 3 mile return trip alongside beautiful historic Rudyard Lake on our…